Exploring Organizational Readiness and Ecosystem Coordination for Industrial XR: Related Work

 \subsection{Barriers to Adoption: Technical vs. Organizational}

 Early research predominantly focused on technological, financial, and ergonomic barriers, such as field-of-view limitations, battery life, costs, and cybersickness \cite{jalo2022, hussain2023}.
 These human factor constraints remain relevant, particularly in terms of physical and cognitive workload in dynamic workplaces.
 However, recent scholarship indicates a shift.
 Challenges in the organizational fabric are increasingly emerging.
 Issues such as resistance to change, lack of IT integration, and undefined return on investment (ROI) models have emerged as critical bottlenecks \cite{badamasi2022, jalo2024}.
-While technical feasibility is often achieved in pilots, the integration into legacy enterprise systems creates friction that purely technical studies fail to capture.
+While technical feasibility is often achieved in pilots, legacy integration in enterprise systems causes friction that purely technical studies fail to capture.